 Drivers proceeding to the on-road cognitive evaluation will be assessed on a standardized road course designed to examine the cognitive abilities required for safe driving.
 The on-road evaluations are taken in cars with dual controls that allow our driving examiner to take control of the vehicle if the situation warrants.
 The tests are equally fair and suitable for both urban and rural drivers as familiarity with the area will not affect scoring.

 What happens next?

-Once the DriveABLE assessment has been completed, a report will be submitted to our Medical Compliance and Assessments department.
+Once the DriveABLE assessment has been completed, a report will be submitted to our Medical Compliance and Assessments Program.
 We will consider the results of the DriveABLE assessment along with all other relevant information, and will advise the driver in writing of any changes to driving privileges.
 If a licence is cancelled, we will also advise the driver of the option to appeal to the Medical Review Committee.

 For more information, read our DriveABLE brochure.